kevincal/magento-sql-to-shopify-api/README.md

 - VirtualEnv
 - PIP
 - Python 2.7.6
+- Shopify API Key and Password for your Private App

 Note: Yaml is required for ShopifyAPI and it seems that pyYaml requires Python-dev so make sure that it's installed ie., # apt-get install libpython-dev